GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/03/index.md

 Less extreme versions of these color vision deficiencies exist, and in fact they are more common.
 For example, _protanomaly_ is a reduced sensitivity to red light (as opposed to _protanopia_, which is the complete inability to perceive red light).
-However, these “-omaly” vision deficiencies are not as clearly defined: every person with such a vision deficiency is different and might see things differently (being able to perceive more/less of the relevant colors).
+However, these "-omaly" vision deficiencies are not as clearly defined: every person with such a vision deficiency is different and might see things differently (being able to perceive more/less of the relevant colors).